curioustorvald/change-of-daylight-colour-throughtout-a-day/README.md

-# Change of Daylight Colour over Time
+# Change of Daylight Colour throughtout a Day
 ## Measured with Spectrophotometer

 Article and raw-data for Change of Daylight Colour over Time, Measured with Spectrophotometer